> Other sample legal translations from Turkish to English

 The basic difference between the claim of non-attachment and ownership is that, while the right to make a complaint of non-attachment attaches to the obligor, in other words it is only possible to make a complaint of non-attachment in respect of property owned by the obligor, a claim of ownership is as a rule possible when the attached property is owned by a third party.
 Put differently, a non-attachability complaint and claim of ownership cannot coexist; the obligor may not resort to a non-attachability complaint in respect of property or a right that is not his, he may purely suffice with stating that the property is not his.

 It is on the other hand beyond dispute that, by way of basic rule of procedural law, the facts and evidence are to be adduced by the parties and legal characterization is to be made by the judge.
-Accordingly, the judge should examine the facts the parties adduce and the relief sought in the claim and answer but, in characterizing the action or complaint, should not have regard to their statements and should make this characterization himself.
+Accordingly, the judge should examine the facts the parties adduce and the relief sought in the claim and defence but, in characterizing the action or complaint, should not have regard to their statements and should make this characterization himself.

 Turning to the case at hand, it was stated in the course of attachment that the goods were not entered onto the hospital inventory list, in other words, the attached goods were not in the Ministry’s ownership; however, in the complaint submission it was initially stated that a portion of the attached goods were owned by the hospital and public property could not be attached (Article 82/1 of the Law on Enforcement and Bankruptcy) and later said that these were goods enabling patients to be served with meals and supplied for the furtherance of the hospital’s public service.